The polarized photon distribution function: Computation

 Within the continuous low-$Q^2$ region, as shown in Fig. \ref{fig:parameters_space}, there are fewer measurements compared to the resonance region.
 Therefore, since a direct model from data is not available, we must resort to using phenomenological models for the structure functions.
 For $g_1$, we employ the BKZ model \cite{Badelek:2003nm,Badelek:2002jr,Badelek_1999}, which is based on Vector Meson Dominance (VMD) concepts \cite{RevModPhys.50.261},

 where, $\Delta j^{(0)}$, with $j=u,d,s$ are the pPDF evaluated at $Q^2_0=1\gev$, $M_{\phi}$ and $M_{\rho}$ are the masses of the mesons $\phi$ and $\rho$ respectively, and $g_1^{\mathrm{per}}$ is an extrapolation of the QCD improved parton model structure function to arbitrary values of $Q^2$ and $x$.
 The parameter $C$ could be computed from DHGHY sum rule \cite{Badelek:2003nm,Ioffe:1994qh}, but instead, we fit that parameter from the experimental data.
 For the parameterization of the perturbative part of Eq.(\ref{eq:g1bkz}), both for $g_1^{\mathrm{per}}$ and the pPDFs, we use the DSSV pPDF set \cite{deFlorian:2014yva,DeFlorian:2019xxt} with the QED corrections presented in \cite{deFlorian:2023zkc}.
 In \cite{COMPASS:2017hef}, this model is used in the low-$Q^2$ region, yielding good agreement with experimental data.
-In Fig. \ref{fig:g1vsx_BKZ}, we depict the experimental data points (blue) available for the low-$Q^2$ region alongside the BKZ model (red).
+In Fig. \ref{fig:g1vsx_BKZ}, we depict the experimental data points available for the low-$Q^2$ region, extracted from COMPASS \cite{COMPASS:2017hef,COMPASS:2015mhb} (blue circles) and SMC \cite{SpinMuon:1999udj,SpinMuon:1998eqa} (red circles), alongside the BKZ model (black curve).
 It demonstrates good agreement with the experimental data, allowing us to evaluate the $g_1$ function in areas where data are unavailable.

 We combine both models using two transition scales, $W^2_{lo}=3\gev$ and $W^2_{hi}=4.5 \gev$, to smooth the transition between resonance and continuous regions, as proposed in \cite{Manohar:2017eqh},

 where $g_1^{\mathrm{res}}$ is the phenomenological model from \cite{HillerBlin:2022ltm} and $\rho$ is